 A few slow cooker models have temperature probes that help you to monitor the temperature if the meat is cooked.
 This is a handy feature that ensures you don't overcook or undercook meat.

-To make clean-up quicker, consider using a crock pot liner such as Reynolds Slow Cooker Bags.
-They fit round or oval cookers from 3- to 6-quart size.
+To make clean-up quicker, consider using a slow cooker liner such as Reynolds Slow Cooker Bags.
+They fit circular or oval cookers from 3- to 6-quart size.

 Specialty Slow Cookers and Crock Pots